Nested Hilbert schemes on surfaces: Virtual fundamental class: Nested Hilbert schemes on surfaces

 and

-Here in both squares, the horizontal arrows are parts of the triangles of transitivity (after taking the degree 1 graded pieces)\footnote{Here we have used the base change property for the cotangent complexes, as already employed in the footnote of Section \ref{2-step} (see \cite[II.2.2]{Ill}), as well as the following isomorphisms where $A_0\oplus A_1\to B_0\oplus B_1$ and $A_0\oplus A_1\xrightarrow{\id \oplus s} A_0\oplus C_1$ are the homomorphism of graded $\C$-algebras (summands with index $i$ are in degree $i$), and furthermore $s$ is injective.
-These identities follow from \cite[IV (2.2.4), (2.2.5), (3.2.10)]{Ill}.}.
-Now projecting to the first factors in the second columns of the last two diagrams, and using the definition of $\at(-)$ given in Section \ref{2-step}, we obtain the commutativity of the bottom and middle squares of diagram \eqref{atiyah-commut}.
+Now projecting to the first factors in the second columns of the last two diagrams, and using the definition of $\at_{\red}(-)$ (from the proof of Lemma \ref{atred}), we obtain the commutativity of the bottom and middle squares of diagram \eqref{atiyah-commut}.
 Since in diagram \eqref{atiyah-commut} both columns are exact triangles, the commutativity of the top square follows, and hence we have proven that the whole diagram \eqref{atiyah-commut} commutes.

-Recall from Step 2 in the proof of Proposition \ref{rel}, that the maps $\alpha_i: \Fb_{f_i}\to \LL_{f_i}$ are naturally induced from the Atiyah classes $\at(\Phi_1)$ and $\at(\Phi_2(\Z_{\beta_1}))$.
+Recall from Step 2 in the proof of Proposition \ref{rel}, that the maps $\alpha_i: \Fb_{f_i}\to \LL_{f_i}$ are induced from the classes $\at_{\red}(\Phi_1)$ and $\at_{\red}(\Phi_2(\Z_{\beta_1}))$.
 Therefore, by the definition of the map $r$ in Step 1 of the proof, the commutativity of diagram (\ref{diagcomm}) is equivalent to the commutativity of the top square in diagram \eqref{atiyah-commut} proven above, and hence the proof of lemma is complete.

 \end{proof}